svretina/svretina/README.md

-# Hi there, I'm Stamatis Vretinaris! 👋
+# Hi there, I'm Stamatis! 👋

 Welcome to my GitHub profile!
 I'm a PhD candidate at Radboud University working on EMRI waveforms using Numerical Relativity.